J-Michael-Brown/new-york-times-clone/README.md

 ## Developer Notes
 README.md and SETUP.md template provided by [Ralph Perdomo](https://github.com/pseudoralph)

+Critical Bug found: author page contains info that causes file to not compile - removed author asset

+I would prefer comments to be an API call with params, but I don't yet know how to create an API

 Working on:

-* Implementing comments on articles
-  * current plan: get snapshot of comments to sort first

-* Critical Bug found: author page contains info that causes file to not compile - removed author asset
+* Fix Author Call database call (separate authors from articles and alter logic to match).